Samantha Rohn

 As one of the innovative customer support types, Whatfix empowers your users with on-screen guidance, interactive walkthroughs, and contextual assistance right within your application.

 Integrating this distinct customer support type, Whatfix helps reduce the volume of traditional support requests.
-By offering real-time in-app assistance, you ensure users get help precisely when and where they need it.
+By offering real-time in-app support, you ensure users get help precisely when and where they need it.

 Shift from traditional customer support types like sifting through extensive knowledge base articles or awaiting agent responses.
 With Whatfix, you get immediate guidance, streamlining software adoption for your users.